 No one can hold the full picture of a community’s behaviours, sentiments and activities.
 Relational maps help everyone recognise and agree on their shared story.

-The collective intelligence gathered in the initial workshop produces a large and complex map- it’s full of promise, but it’s hard to read in its complete form.
+The collective intelligence gathered in the initial workshop produces a large and complex map ready for deeper analysis and pattern spotting.

-That’s why, in order to interrogate the map and draw out its insights, we have a series of Views lined up and ready to share at the end of the workshop that have been designed with the commissioning partner (and ideally a cross section of the community itself) before the mapping workshop.
+In order to interrogate the map and draw out its insights, we create Views that are ready to share immediately after the map is created - these will have been designed with our commissioning partner before the community is engaged in the mapping itself.

 We know exactly what views of the network will be most useful to the aims of the community, because we’ve spent time making sure that the data we gather and the Views we produce answer the exact questions and stories the community needs to convene around.